grcvhon/atm-analysis/README.md

-## Tracking Species Trajectories: Determining baseline populations and monitoring methods for Critically Endangered sea snake species
+## Monitoring of the short-nosed and Leaf-scaled sea Snakes to track trajectory

-This repository contains input data and code used for developing species distribution models (SDM) for the project: <i><b>Tracking species trajectories</i></b>.
+This repository contains input data and code used for developing species distribution models (SDM) for the project: <i><b>Monitoring of the Short-nosed and Leaf-scaled sea snakes to track trajectory</i></b>.

-Overall, this project aims to 1) determine baseline populations and develop monitoring methods through mark-recapture methods; and 2) generate more robust species distribution models for two Critically Endangered sea snakes (EPCB Act 1999): the Short-nosed sea snake (<i>Aipysurus apraefrontalis</i>) and the Leaf-scaled sea snake (<i>A. foliosquama</i>)
+Overall, this project aims to 1) determine baseline populations and develop monitoring methods through a mark-recapture program; and 2) generate more robust species distribution models for two Critically Endangered sea snake species (EPCB Act 1999): the Short-nosed sea snake (<i>Aipysurus apraefrontalis</i>) and the Leaf-scaled sea snake (<i>A. foliosquama</i>)

 We look to incorporate genetic information in generating species distribution models.
 Doing so may progress our understanding of current species-specific distributional ranges as well as identify potential key locations for future surveys.